Laurus novocanariensis

 Laurus novocanariensis is a large shrub or tree with aromatic, shiny dark-green foliage. belonging to the evergreen tree genus Laurus of the laurel family, Lauraceae.
 The genus includes three species, whose diagnostic key characters often overlap.
 Under favorable conditions it is an impressive tree of 3 to 20 m. tall.
 It is native of rich soils in the cloud zone of always moist spots in subtropical climate with a high air-humidity, on the Canary and Madeira islands.

 The species was formerly included in Laurus azorica, a species that is now restricted to the Azores.

 Description

 The laurel is dioecious (unisexual), with male and female flowers on separate plants.
-Each flower is fragrant creamy white flower, about 1 cm diameter, and they are born in pairs beside a leaf.
-The canary laurel is a vigorous, conical tree.

-This is a tree up to 20 m in height, which can be distinguished by its lanceolate leaves, which have small glands in the angle between the central vein and the lateral veins.
-The fruits are ovoid, 1–1.5 cm, and become black when ripe.

-Evergreen tree that reaches 20 feet tall and highly branched, rather dense canopy, trunk and branches with green to gray, buds are brown.
+Locally, female individuals are named laurel and male specimens are named loro.